plaincode

 North Mode: A compass head-up displays the geographic north along with the pointer that directs to the magnetic north (thus display difference magnetic to geographic north).
 The blue arrow indicates 3-dimensional into the magnetic north that is calculated internally, while the head-up compass is using the current heading as delivered by the device API (and used in the compass application).
 The digital indicator displays the current bearing (0° - 360°).
 If the compass head-up display does not rotate please start the built in compass or maps application and restart this application (this will be fixed with the next update).

-Declination Mode: Two arrows will be displayed to indicate the declination of the earth magnetic field (0° just on equator, increasing to north with blue pointer direction up or south with blue pointer direction down).
+Inclination Mode: Two arrows will be displayed to indicate the inclination of the earth magnetic field (0° just on equator, increasing to north with blue pointer direction up or south with blue pointer direction down).
 The blue pointer indicates the magnetic field direction and the red arrow points to the upward direction (both not scaled by the strength) to indicate the angle between gravitation and magnetic field.
-The digital indicator displays the angle numerically (0° - 90°).
+The digital indicator displays the angle numerically (0° – 90°).

 Magnetometer Relative Main Mode